Yaty/vue-spotify/README.md

 ## Usage:
 This wrapper bind [spotify-web-api-node](https://github.com/thelinmichael/spotify-web-api-node/blob/master/README.md) to `Vue` or `this` if you're using single file component.

-First authenticate with the spotify Web API with the client credential : [how to here](https://github.com/thelinmichael/spotify-web-api-node#authorization).
+First authenticate with the spotify Web API with the client credential server-side (WARNING : You can't fetch a token from a browser with spotify-web-api-node.) [how to here](https://github.com/thelinmichael/spotify-web-api-node#authorization).
+Then add it in your application : `this.spotify.setAccessToken(data.body['access_token'])`.

-Do not use your own credentials if your application is public !

 Then you can use `spotify-web-api-node` like this:
 ``` javascript